We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 29

-Am I being punked right now?
+Am I being played right now?

-I figured, no matter what anybody says.
-You try it.
-And with the price of € 165 for the bottle, the risk seemed small.
-The actual price of €329 would have deterred me more.
-I'm honest about that
+I thought to myself, no matter what others say.
+You will try it out.
+And at the price of € 165,- for the bottle, the risk seemed low to me.
+The actual price of € 329,- would have deterred me more.
+I’m being honest.

-But what did I, and the participants of my sharing starting tomorrow, get?
-I am disappointed.
-Even the bottle.
-The lid looks cheap, the crown around the neck of the bottle has no cover.
-For the price I would have expected more I notice that the lid is scratched already when opening it.
-The metal is just much too soft.
+I notice that the cap is already scratched when opening it.
+The metal is just too soft.
 The sprayer is great.
-I can't complain about that.
-Also the cardboard looks cheap.
-Maybe I am spoiled by Liquides Imaginaires and Penhaligon's, but I expected this to be more valuable
+I can’t complain about that.
+The box also feels cheap.
+Maybe I’m spoiled by Liquides Imaginaires and Penhaligon’s, but I expected it to feel more luxurious.

 9 Comments